haf/Flotten/README.md

 A F# implementation of the algorithm described in [In Search of an Understandable Consensus Algorithm][1].
 Flotten is swedish for raft.
 The paper is authored by Diego Ongaro and John Ousterhout from Stanford University.
+The [proof][5] is being used to validate my implementation.

 To have a look at the implementation, look at [Raft.fs][2] which is the algorithm implementation file.
+Comments abound; many searchable in the paper to find the reason for a certain piece of code.

 ## Description of the Algorithm (paper abstract)